huaminghuangtw/Evergreen-Notes/Permanent-Notes/walk.md

 # Tips

-* Walk alone or with someone else.
+* Walk alone or with someone else ([pair walking](https://www.google.com/search?q=pair+walking)).
 You can enjoy health benefits, plus enjoy your surroundings or enjoy a good conversation.
 * Frequent, multiple, and brief walking breaks throughout the day are more effective at improving well-being than a single, longish walk — especially if you’re busy or get fatigued easily.
 	* Devote _five minutes every hour_ to physical activity, whether you walk up and down a staircase, along a corridor or just pace around your office. [@bergouignanEffectFrequentInterruptions2016]
 * Walk in nature (Park Walk) > Walk in urban (Street Walk) [@sellersTakeWalkPark2012] [@bratmanNatureExperienceReduces2015]